Aktenzeichen XY... ungelöst: History

 On 8 November 2002, the broadcast of the 350th episode was celebrated, after Aktenzeichen XY had been on the air for 35 years.
 Eduard Zimmermann was the guest of Rudi Cerne on his own programme, which concerned a several-decades-old crime that had particularly touched him – the Ursula Herrmann kidnapping, about a young girl who was buried alive in a crate for extortion on 15 September 1981 (a case similar to the case of Barbara Jane Mackle.)
 At the time 3,228 cases had been featured on the show, of which 1,182 had been solved.
 1,880 people had been sought and 914 of them had been caught.
 This included 624 murder cases.

 In April 2012 the program received international public attention of a somewhat amusing nature when one of its case re-enactment performers, German actor Aaron Defant, was erroneously arrested in Stuttgart following his portrayal of a jewel robber in the episode of 14 March 2012 and a call to the police by one of the program's viewers.
 This misunderstanding was, however, cleared very swiftly.

 A 2-hour special episode of Aktenzeichen XY aired on 16 October 2013, dealing with the case of Madeleine McCann, who disappeared in Portugal in 2007 at the age of three.
 McCann's parents and a Scotland Yard detective were also featured in the broadcast.
 A record 24.3% audience share was recorded in that episode alone.
 On 3 June 2020, the Criminal Police Office presented a new suspect on Aktenzeichen XY... ungelöst and made a public appeal again for information relating to the case.
 The police stated that they received useful information regarding the new suspect in 2013 after the case was first featured on Aktenzeichen XY, but that it took years to find substantial evidence for prosecution, and that they still need more information.

 The programme is known for its high viewership across all age groups.
 In 2014, Aktenzeichen XY was watched by around six million viewers, with an audience share of 20%.

 Similar formats

 In Germany

 The private broadcaster Sat.1 and the public broadcaster MDR both produced similar programmes, known as Fahndungsakte (English: Manhunt Files) and Kripo live respectively.
 Sat.1 cancelled Fahndungsakte in 2000 after a three years' run due to low audience figures.
 MDR has had more success with Kripo Live on air since May 1990, which concentrates on Kriminalpolizei.
 Sat.1 briefly aired a revival of the format, titled Fahndung Deutschland, in 2016.

-Others include Täter – Opfer – Polizei (ORB Fernsehen later RBB Fernsehen, since 1992), Crime! – Der Justizreport (HR-Fernsehen, 2004), Ungeklärte Morde – Dem Täter auf der Spur zeigt (RTL II, 2002–2003 and 2011–2013), Kriminalreport (NDR Fernsehen and WDR Fernsehen, 2008–2011; Das Erste, 2018 and its regional versions Maintower kriminalreport (HR, since 2014) and Kriminalreport Südwest, which was later retitled Vorsicht Verbrechen (SR Fernsehen, 2018–2020).
+Others include Täter – Opfer – Polizei (ORB Fernsehen later RBB Fernsehen, since 1992), Crime! – Der Justizreport (HR-Fernsehen, 2004), Ungeklärte Morde – Dem Täter auf der Spur zeigt (RTL II, 2002–2003 and 2011–2013), Kriminalreport (NDR Fernsehen and WDR Fernsehen, 2008–2011; Das Erste, 2018 and its regional versions Maintower kriminalreport (HR, 2014–2021) and Kriminalreport Südwest, which was later retitled Vorsicht Verbrechen (SR Fernsehen, 2018–2020).